Orison (The X-Files): Writing

 "Orison" was written by Chip Johannessen, who had formerly been an executive producer on the Chris Carter-created television series Millennium.
 In Johannessen's first draft of the episode, the main antagonist was a prisoner who could stop time.
 Executive producers Carter, Frank Spotnitz, and John Shiban found the premise promising, with Carter enjoying the story because it bore stylistic similarities to the first season episode "Beyond the Sea".

 After reading the first draft, Spotnitz and Carter decided to reintroduce Donnie Pfaster, a character from the second season episode "Irresistible".
 Carter noted that, "we had talked about possibly revisiting some old monster this season, and this seemed like the perfect opportunity."
-In his first appearance, Donnie Pfaster was portrayed as a "death fetishist", his nature was non-supernatural.
-However, in "Orison" it was decided to make Pfaster a true demon.
+In his first appearance, Donnie Pfaster was portrayed as a "death fetishist", with his brief appearances in the guise of a demon intended to reflect the psychological impact of being held captive.
+Although the character's ambiguous presentation remains consistent, in "Orison" it was decided to approach Pfaster as a true demon.
 Shiban explained "we decided late in the process to turn him into this totally demonic character, essentially evil as an entity."

 Spotnitz was very excited about bringing closure to the Pfaster-Scully story, saying, "For me, what really justified bringing Donnie back was the final act of the script when Donnie comes for Scully and she ends up shooting him full of holes."
 The final scene, however, proved difficult to script.
 Director Rob Bowman noted, that the act "was a tough scene.
 Frank and I had spoken on the phone about the dialogue in the wrap-up scene with Mulder and Scully.
 Even though she shot him in the heightened state, you couldn't deny the fact that she killed Donnie Psaster [sic] in cold blood.
 How do we deal with that?"